katlego95/creepy-crawler/README.md

 This repository contains a simple web crawler implemented in Java.
 The crawler is designed to explore and list all the pages within a given domain, ensuring that external links are not followed.
 It efficiently handles the task of navigating through web pages, identifying links, and maintaining a record of visited URLs.
 This project was developed as part of a technical assessment for a Full-stack Developer role at Sedna.

-To ground my knowledge and to understand best practice and modern use cases on this topic I will be reading foundational papers and online resources:
+To ground my knowledge and to understand best practice and modern use cases on this topic, I will be reading foundational papers and online resources:

-- Focused crawling (Chakrabarti, van den Berg, Dom )
+- Brin, S. and Page, L., 1998.
+The Anatomy of a Large-Scale Hypertextual Web Search Engine.
+Computer Networks and ISDN Systems, 30(1-7), pp.107-117.
+Available at: https://infolab.stanford.edu/~backrub/google.html
-- The anatomy of a large-scale hypertextual Web search engine (Brin, Page)
+- Chakrabarti, S., Van den Berg, M. and Dom, B., 1999.
+Focused Crawling: A New Approach to Topic-Specific Web Resource Discovery.
+Computer Networks, 31(11-16), pp.1623-1640.
+Available at: https://dl.acm.org/doi/10.1145/3307522
 - https://www.cloudflare.com/en-gb/learning/bots/what-is-a-web-crawler/
 - https://www.searchenginejournal.com/website-crawling/485275/#:~:text=A%20web%20crawler%20works%20by,links%20to%20other%20web%20pages

-Sedna likely wants to focus on web crawling because it plays a crucial role in how they implement email and data search within their products like Stream.
-Web crawlers can be used to collect and index communication data from various sources, allowing for efficient search, retrieval, and automation.
+A strong foundation in web crawlers is key to understanding Sedna's approach to email and data search.
+Web crawlers are central to collecting and indexing communication data from multiple sources, enabling efficient search, retrieval, and automation within their products.

 ## Features